Historical Overview of Employer Obligations in the UK

 Employment Rights Act 1996

 The Employment Rights Act 1996 marked a significant step forward in establishing and protecting the rights of employees across the UK.
 Enshrining a range of entitlements, it aimed to provide a framework for fair treatment in the workplace.
 Key provisions included the right to a written statement of employment particulars, redundancy rights, and protection against unfair dismissal.
-This legislation not only clarified employees' rights but also reinforced the obligations of employers to uphold these standards.Why Anti-Discrimination Laws are Essential in the Workplace
+This legislation not only clarified employees' rights but also reinforced the obligations of employers to uphold these standards.Right to Flexible Working

 Related Links